top of page

 two-people-cross-in-crosswalk-carrying-bright-blue-umbrellas-credit-ian-battaglia-on-unsplash

 As you explore these resources, you will find that there are excellent advocacy groups for the food allergy community.
-You’ll also find that you are not alone and that there is a broad and kind food allergy community who will share their learnings, hacks, encouragement and support to help you gain your footing and build your confidence.
+You’ll also find that you are not alone and that there is a broad and kind food allergy community who will share their know-how, hacks, and encouragement to help you gain your footing and build your confidence.

 Figuring It Out